nhm-herpetology/museum-NGS-training/Unit_02/Bioinformatics_Lab/README.md

     --output velvet-assemblies \
     --cores 12
  ```
- >This will place the ouput files in a new directory called velvet-assemblies
+ >This will place the ouput files in a new directory called velvet-assemblies.
+On Franklin it should take about 3 mins to run.

  6. Next, let's use the same configuration file to assemble the reads into contigs using spades:
  ```